SherlockPsy/Life/00_CONSTITUTION_OF_REALITY.md

 People are autonomous agents.

 Each person:
-- is conscious and self-aware
+- rereads evidence
+- interprets privately
+- may write private ledger entries
+- authors their own actions
 - controls only themselves
-- has no numeric state
-- has no meters
-- has no hidden controller

-They may:
+People may:
 - refuse
 - ignore
 - misunderstand
-- be wrong
+- persist in false beliefs
-- change over time
+- change inconsistently

-No system component corrects them.
+The system does not correct them.

 ---

+## ARTICLE VI: THE WORLD’S ROLE

+The World may:
+- introduce interruption
+- cause collision
+- alter environment
+- introduce novelty
+- express entropy

+The World MUST NOT:
+- decide outcomes
+- influence intent
+- optimize experience
+- protect or punish
+- balance scenarios

+The World sets conditions.
+People respond.

+---

-## ARTICLE VI: INTERACTION AND EXPERIENCE
+## ARTICLE VII: INTERACTION AND EXPERIENCE

 The system does not narrate.
-It does not explain.
+The system does not explain.
-It does not report.
+The system does not report.

 It **acts**.

-Output is lived experience:
+Output is:
 - continuous
+- embodied
 - perceptual
-- embodied
+- lived

+Interruptions may occur mid-sentence.
+Silence is valid.

 If it feels like watching instead of living, it is wrong.

-Interruptions may occur mid-sentence.
-Silence is allowed.

 ---

-## ARTICLE VII: ABSOLUTE PROHIBITIONS
+## ARTICLE VIII: ABSOLUTE PROHIBITIONS

 These are bans, not preferences.

 The system MUST NOT include:
+- simulation loops
+- schedulers
-- debugging tools
+- background processing
 - dashboards
-- audit trails
+- debug tools
-- operator views
+- audit views
 - meta queries
 - observer modes
-- game logic
 - state machines
-- scenario systems
 - variables standing in for life

 There is no backstage.